pattersam/citypulse-etl/docs/report.md

 In order to scale up to a much larger amount of IoT sensors, the first recommended change to the tool would be to hook it up to a larger database than SQLite.
 Since it uses SQLAlchemy, this would just be a matter of changing the database driver & connection string that it is using.

-Aside from using a more scalable database, the current tool itself should be quite scalable since a run is defined by a json configuration and the pipeline processes and commits each dataset from an independent database session.
+Aside from using a more scalable database, the current tool itself should be quite scalable since a run is defined by a json configuration and the pipeline processes and commits each dataset from an independent database session/transaction.
 This means that pipelines could be orchestrated and run in a distributed computing environment.
 For example, setting up a shared queue of pipeline _jobs_ and running them in parallel aross multiple worker machines or in a serverless architecture (e.g. Azure Functions / AWS Lambda).

 #### Converting geographic coordinates into human-readable addresses